 The initial recovery from a wrist fracture can take 3 to 4 months or more.
 You may need physical therapy.

 You should start working with a physical therapist as soon as your provider recommends.
 The work may seem hard and at times painful.
 But doing the exercises you are given will speed your recovery.
+If you have surgery, you may start physical therapy earlier to avoid wrist stiffness.
+However, if you don't have surgery, you will most often start wrist motion later to avoid shifting of the fracture.

 It can take anywhere from a few months to a year for your wrist to fully recover its function.
 Some people have stiffness and pain in their wrist for the rest of their life.